Common symptoms of cystitis include pain when peeing, needing to pee more often than usual and pain low down in your

 What causes cystitis?

-Most cases are thought to occur when bacteria that live harmlessly in the bowel or on the skin get into the bladder through the urethra (tube that carries urine out of your body).
+Most cases are thought to occur when bacteria that live harmlessly in the bowel or on the skin get into the bladder through the urethra (the tube that carries urine out of your body).

 It's not always clear how this happens.

 - having sex

-- wiping your bottom after going to the toilet – particularly if you wipe from back to front
+- wiping your bottom from back to front after going to the toilet

-- inserting a tampon or urinary catheter (a thin tube inserted into the urethra to drain the bladder)
+- having a urinary catheter (a thin tube inserted into the urethra to drain the bladder)

 - using a diaphragm for contraception

 Women may get cystitis more often than men because their anus (back passage) is closer to their urethra and their urethra is much shorter, which means bacteria may be able to get into the bladder more easily.

-If you have been having mild symptoms for less than 3 days or you have had cystitis before and don't feel you need to see your GP, you may want to treat your symptoms at home or ask a pharmacist for advice.
+If you have been having mild symptoms for less than 3 days or you have had cystitis before and don't feel you need to see a GP, you may want to treat your symptoms at home or ask a pharmacist for advice.